-1 Executive Summary This Certification Report states the outcome of the Common Criteria security evaluation of the DocuSign QSCD for local signing version 1.1.0.6.
-The developer of the DocuSign QSCD for local signing version 1.1.0.6 is DocuSign located in Giv'at Shmuel, Israel and they also act as the sponsor of the evaluation and certification.
+1 Executive Summary This Certification Report states the outcome of the Common Criteria security evaluation of the DocuSign QSCD for local signing version 1.2.0.7.
+The developer of the DocuSign QSCD for local signing version 1.2.0.7 is DocuSign located in Giv'at Shmuel, Israel and they also act as the sponsor of the evaluation and certification.
 A Certification Report is intended to assist prospective consumers when judging the suitability of the IT security properties of the product for their particular requirements.
-The TOE is a digital signature product intended to be used as a Qualified Seal Creation Device in a secure operational environment, to be used in Use Case 1: Local signing as defined in [EN 419221-5].
+The DocuSign QSCD is a digital signature product intended to be used as a local Qualified Signature/Seal Creation Device (QSigCD or QSealCD) in a secure operational environment.
 The DocuSign QSCD Appliance is a network attached Appliance consisting of computer hardware, hardware for tamper resistance, hardened operating system, internal database and the Appliance server software.
-The TOE is the whole DocuSign QSCD Appliance.
-The TOE has been evaluated by SGS Brightsight B.V. located in Delft, The Netherlands.
-The evaluation was completed on 30 September 2021 with the approval of the ETR.
+The threat environment the TOE is designed for is one of high threat of network compromise, and low threat of physical compromise (for example, a Certification Authority facility with a high degree of physical protection, but an operational requirement to be connected to an untrusted network such as the internet).
+The environment is assumed to prevent prolonged unauthorised physical access to the TOE (including theft).
+The evaluation of the TOE has been conducted by SGS Brightsight B.V and was completed on 2024-01-30 with the approval of the ETR.
 The certification procedure has been conducted in accordance with the provisions of the Netherlands Scheme for Certification in the Area of IT Security [NSCIB].
-The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the DocuSign QSCD for local signing version 1.1.0.6, the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
-Consumers of the DocuSign QSCD for local signing version 1.1.0.6 are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.
-The results documented in the evaluation technical report [ETR] 1 for this product provide sufficient evidence that the TOE meets the EAL4 augmented (EAL4+) assurance requirements for the evaluated security functionality.
-This assurance level is augmented with AVA_VAN.5 (Advanced methodical vulnerability analysis).
-The evaluation was conducted using the Common Methodology for Information Technology Security Evaluation, Version 3.1 Revision 5 [CEM] for conformance to the Common Criteria for Information Technology Security Evaluation, Version 3.1 Revision 5 [CC] (Parts I, II and III).
-TÜV Rheinland Nederland B.V., as the NSCIB Certification Body, declares that the evaluation meets all the conditions for international recognition of Common Criteria Certificates and that the product will be listed on the NSCIB Certified Products list.
+The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the DocuSign QSCD for local signing version 1.2.0.7, the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
+Consumers of the DocuSign QSCD for local signing version 1.2.0.7 are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.
+The results documented in the evaluation technical report [ETR] for this product provide sufficient evidence that the TOE meets the EAL4 augmented (EAL4+) assurance requirements for the evaluated security functionality.
+This assurance level is augmented with AVA\VAN.5 (Advanced methodical vulnerability analysis).
+The evaluation was conducted using the Common Methodology for Information Technology Security Evaluation, Version 3.1 Revision 5 [CEM] for conformance to the Common Criteria for Information Technology Security Evaluation, Version 3.1 Revision 5 [CCI] (Parts I, II and III).
+TrustCB B.V., as the NSCIB Certification Body, declares that the evaluation meets all the conditions for international recognition of Common Criteria Certificates and that the product will be listed on the NSCIB Certified Products list.
 Note that the certification results apply only to the specific version of the product as evaluated.
 The Evaluation Technical Report contains information proprietary to the developer and/or the evaluator, and is not available for public review.